Sano Tsunetami: Biography

 After the Meiji Restoration, Sano was called upon to assist in the formation of the Imperial Japanese Navy and received a posting at the Ministry of War in 1870.
 In 1873, he was sent to visit the 1873 Vienna World Exposition, with Alexander von Siebold as his interpreter.
 In 1875, he was appointed to the Genrōin.

 With the start of the Satsuma Rebellion in 1877, Sano created the Hakuaisha ('Philanthropic Society'), a relief organization to provide medical assistance to wounded soldiers from both sides of the conflict.
 This idea met with tremendous opposition and incomprehension by many members of the government, but Sano was able to enlist the support of Prince Arisugawa Taruhito, nominal head of the Imperial Japanese Army and Prince Komatsu Akihito.
-Sano’s organization became the Japanese Red Cross Society in 1887, with Sano as its first president.
+Sano's organization became the Japanese Red Cross Society in 1887, with Sano as its first president.

 Sano also created the Ryuchikai, the forerunner of the Japan Art Association in 1879, in an attempt to stem the outflow of Japanese important cultural properties to overseas collectors.

-From 1880-1881, he served in the Ministry of Finance, and in 1882 as president of the Genrōin.
+From 1880 to 1881, he served in the Ministry of Finance, and in 1882 as president of the Genrōin.
 In 1886, he helped establish the first Red Cross Hospital in Japan.

 In 1887, Sano was recognized for his accomplishments with elevation to the kazoku peerage with the title of viscount (shishaku) and was appointed a member of the Privy Council in 1888.
 In 1892, during the 1st Matsukata administration, he was appointed as Minister of Agriculture and Commerce.

 In 1895, Sano was elevated to the title of count (hakushaku).
 On his death at his home in Tokyo in 1902, he was posthumously awarded with the Order of the Rising Sun (1st class with Paulownia Blossoms).
 His grave is at Aoyama Cemetery in Tokyo.

 In 1939, the Japanese government issued a series of four commemorative postage stamps honoring the 75th anniversary of the Red Cross Treaty.
 A portrait of Sano Tsunetami appears on two of the stamps.